 They have no clue.

-I'm here today to learn so that we can together remedy injustice in any form and so that we can also remedy economics so that the African American community can benefit economically through jobs and income and so many other different ways.
+I'm here today to learn so that we can together remedy injustice in any form and so that we can also remedy economics so that the African-American community can benefit economically through jobs and income and so many other different ways.

-A political system has failed the people and works only to enrich itself.
+Our political system has failed the people and works only to enrich itself.

 I want to reform that system so that it works for you, everybody in this room.